GENOVESE VANDERHOOF & ASSOCIATES

-Opera Naples is a professional opera company founded in 2005 in the small but affluent community of Naples on the Gulf coast of Southwest Florida.
-Its location on the sandy beaches of the Gulf of Mexico, its abundant sunshine, numerous golf courses and upscale restaurants, museums, art galleries and shopping have established Naples as a sophisticated resort town.
+Opera Naples is a professional opera company founded in 2005 in the small but affluent community of Naples on the Gulf Coast of Southwest Florida.
+Its location on the sandy beaches of the Gulf of Mexico, its abundant sunshine, numerous golf course and upscale restaurants, museums, art galleries, and shopping have established Naples as a sophisticated resort town.
 The area has about 350,000 inhabitants, is one of the wealthiest communities in the country with the highest concentration of millionaires per capita.
-During the October to April winter months, referred to as “the season,” the population triples with the arrival of wealthy part-time residents and tourists from all over the world.
+During the October to April winter months, referred to as “the season,” the population triples with the arrival of part-time residents and tourists from all over the world.

 Opera Naples is most active during this period.
-Typically during season, the company will stage two grand operas, chamber operas, recitals, and master classes.
-Each year, it manages an extensive outreach program into area schools, assembles and showcases a youth chorus, and stages an adolescent operetta production.
+Typically during season, the company will stage two grand operas, chamber works, recitals, and master classes.
+Each year, it manages an extensive outreach program into area schools, assembles and showcases a youth chorus, and stages an operetta production with young people.

-The company is a member of Opera America and is now located at the David and Cecile Wang Opera Center, which opened in 2014.
-It houses a 264-seat black box theater (with planned additions, soon to be 312), administrative offices, classrooms used for outreach programs and rehearsals, and prop, set and costume storage areas.
+Opera Naples is housed at the David and Cecile Wang Opera Center which opened in 2014.
+It comprises a 264-seat black box theater, administrative offices, classrooms used for outreach programs and rehearsals, and prop, set and costume storage areas.

-Under the auspices of Opera Naples, chamber opera, concerts and recitals are performed at the Center, including the Beaux Arts Chamber Music Series (Artistic Directors Tao Lin and Catherine Lan), an annual series featuring such ensembles as the Grammy-winning Shanghai Chamber quartet, the Aspen String Trio and the Ying Chamber Quartet.
+Chamber opera, vocal concerts, and recitals are performing at the Center by Opera Naples.
+The Beaux Arts Chamber Music Series is presented here annually, featuring such ensembles at the Grammy-winning Shanghai Chamber Quartet, the Aspen Strong Trip, and the Ying Chamber Quartet.

-Opera Naples’ large-scale productions are staged at the 1,425-seat Hayes Hall at Artis-Naples (formerly known as the Philharmonic Center for the Performing Arts); in the Pavilion on the lawns of the Ritz-Carlton Golf Resort; and at the Naples Botanical Garden.
+Large-scale productions are staged at the 1,425-seat Hayes Hall at Artis-Naples (formerly known as the Philharmonic Center for the Performing Arts); in the Pavilion on the lawns of the Ritz-Carlton Golf Resort; and at the Naples Botanical Gardens.

-Maestro Tebar serves in a number of other posts in the U.S. and overseas.
-Here in the U.S., he became the first Spanish conductor to be appointed Music Director of an American opera company when, in 2011, he was named Music Director and Principal Conductor at Florida Grand Opera, a position he still holds today.
-He is also Artistic Director and Principal Conductor of Palm Beach Symphony.
-Overseas, he is Principal Guest Conductor at Valencia’s Palau de les Arts Reina Sofia, and recently was appointed Artist Director and Chief Conductor of Valencia Symphony Orchestra.
+Maestro Tebar serves in a number of other posts in the U.S. and internationally.
+Here in the U.S. he became the first Spanish conductor to be appointed Music Director and Principal Conductor at the Florida Grand Opera in 2011.
+Today, in addition to Opera Naples, he is Artistic Director and Principal Conductor of Palm Beach Symphony.
+Overseas, he is Principal Guest Conductor at Valencia’s Palau de Les Arts Reina Sofia, and recently was appointed Artistic Director and Chief Conductor of Valencia Symphony Orchestra.

-At Opera Naples, a resident Associate Artistic Director, a Music Director/Education and Outreach Program Manager, a Production Manager/Technical Director, a Sales and Communications Manager, and an Office Manager support productions and operations under direction of the Executive Director in conjunction with the Artistic Director.
-Other skilled support, such as stage management, set and costume design, advertising and public relations, is outsourced as needed or provided by volunteer staff.
+The staff includes a resident Associate Artistic Director, a Music Director/Education and Outreach Program Manager, a Sales and Communication Manager, a Technical Director, and a full-time executive assistant.
+Other skilled support such as stage management, set and costume design, advertising and public relations is outsourced as needed or provided by volunteer staff.

 Take overall responsibility for the five-year strategic plan; day-to-day operations and management of staff; financial oversight; internal and external communications; contracting coordination with other organizations.
 Oversee all marketing activities.
 Work closely with the Artistic Director to create future seasons and to develop and maintain the company’s calendar of activities including productions.

-Preference will be given to candidates with fundraising expertise.
-Create and execute fundraising strategies and activities; meet or exceed fundraising targets; oversee donor database and donor communications; plan and coordinate grant submissions.
-Collaborate with the board and Artistic Director on planning and execution.
+Create and executive fund-raising strategies and activities; meet or exceed fund-raising targets; oversee donor database and donor communications; plan and coordinate grant submissions.
+Collaborate with the Board and Artistic Director on planning and execution.

 Create strategies to cultivate new audience and performance opportunities.
 Work closely with the artistic team to manage educational activities.
 Expand relationships with area schools and colleges.

-Market the use by third parties of the John and Judy Hushon Theater at the Wang Opera Center to maximize its profit potential.
+Market the third-party use of the John and Judy Hushon Theater at the Wang Opera Center to maximize its profit potential.